albertliumaster/albertliumaster.github.io/_pages/research.md

 </p>

 <p align="justify">
 **Theme: Artificial atoms.** The Bohr model of the atom introduced the concept of discrete electronic energy levels.
-Today, we can replicate these discrete excitation spectra in solid-state materials for technological applications.
-Defect vacancy centers and colloidal nanocrystals are examples of such "artificial atoms" that we have studied using multidimensional spectroscopy [1,2,3,4].
+Today, we can replicate these discrete excitation spectra in solid-state materials for technological applications, but disorder and interactions with the lattice environment (phonons) complicate the physics tremendously.
+Defect vacancy centers and colloidal nanocrystals are examples of such systems that we have studied using multidimensional spectroscopy [1,2,3,4], yielding much new insight into these "artificial atoms".
 </p>

 <p align="justify">